Table of Contents

 ToggleWhy Belly Fat After 40 Is Different Than Weight Gain in Your 30s

-Why belly fat after 40 is different than weight gain in your 30s is something many women begin to notice during midlife.
+Why belly fat after 40 is different than weight gain in your 30s is something many women start to notice when their body no longer responds the way it used to.

 For many women, fat may start to collect more around the belly area.